jussiry/houCe/readme.md

     git pull git://github.com/jussiry/houCe.git

 Be **warned**: you'll need to merge all the changes you've done to the original houCe files, which might not be pretty.
-In the future versions I'll try to make houCe more like a librare that's completeley separated from the project code.
+In the future versions I'll try to make houCe more like a library that's completeley separated from the project code.